William III of Geneva: Death and succession

-On April 11, 1319, Count William wrote his will at the castle of Annecy, naming as heir his son Amédée, and in the event that Amédée son died childless, he made his brothers Hugues and Amédée his successors.270 In his will, he left a rente (annuity) of thirty livres a year to each of his brothers, a hundred to his mother, Agnès of Chalon, and to his wife Agnès of Savoy, her dowry and a life interest in the Vallée des Clefs and the castle of Charousse.
+On April 11, 1319, Count William wrote his will at the castle of Annecy, naming as heir his son Amédée.
+In the event that Amédée (his son) died childless, he made his brothers Hugues and Amédée his successors.270 In his will, he left a rente (annuity) of thirty livres a year to each of his brothers, a hundred to his mother, Agnès of Chalon, and to his wife Agnès of Savoy, her dowry and a life interest in the Vallée des Clefs and the castle of Charousse.
 This was supplemented by donations to the Church and its institutions.
 William died in 1320.